 There are many things to consider because getting the product to look good in a photograph means picking its most engaging visual properties and highlighting them.
 This will be done with lighting.
 Lighting is the most immediately important consideration for any photographer because it is literally how your product will be seen.

-And the lighting will determine the mood of your photograph, and by extension the mood in which your product is received.
+The lighting will determine the mood of your photograph, and by extension, it will influence the mood in perceiving your product.
 Is the light soft, and warm?
 Is it hard, and edgy?
 What does that say about the product?

 The overrated-ness of cameras